vkostyanetsky/RFQ/README.md

 ## 🤨 Setup

-As mentioned above, the project consist of three sections.
+As mentioned above, the project consists of three sections.
 Let's make they work.

 ### 1C:Enterprise